1.3 PT vs PTA Scope of Practice (Critical)

 • Discharge the patient from physical therapy services.

-• Bill or document under their own evaluation code - PTAs document interventions and progress against the PT's plan.
+• Bill or document under an evaluation code — PTAs document interventions and progress against the PT's plan, not a new evaluation.

 Supervision tiers

 Each jurisdiction defines exactly how a PT must supervise a PTA.
-Three tiers appear repeatedly on the exam.
+Three tiers recur on the exam; read the stem for the PT's location.

 Supervision tierWhat it meansCommon settings